 In the early years of his career, Steve Stephens, the host of “Steve’s Show” in Little Rock, Arkansas; was a disc jockey for a short time possibly in 1949 and 1950 while still a Newport High School Senior.
 This had given him the motivation to become an entertainer later in life.

-The building was remodeled in 1969.
+The now abandoned radio station was remodeled in 1969.
 The exterior gained the new black letters on the face, losing the sign on top of the roof that read “KNBY-AM (Voice of The White River Valley)”.
 The doors had changed from white wooden doors to grey metal doors.
-This was three years after the station had gained an FM frequency operating on 105.5 mhz.
+This was three years after the station had gained an FM frequency operating on 105.5 MHz.

-Al Evans was the general manager between 1969 and roughly, 1985.
+This radio host started as the general manager between 1969 and roughly, 1985.
 His wife Jean took care of payroll and “traffic”.
 (Traffic is the term used for keeping logs of every minute of broadcasting.)
-Mr. Evans worked in the station until he suffered a heart attack in the mid 80s.
-Jean Evans and LeeAnn Evans had worked there part time until 2002.
+Mr. Evans worked in the station until he suffered a heart attack in the mid-80s.
+Jean Evans and LeeAnn Evans had worked there part-time until 2002.

 Al Evans was known to be a family man, and this had impacted his career.
 He was a community-minded person.
 “He was bubbly”, Dale Gardner notes of his radio personality.
 “He had this deep, somber voice that all of us radio folk wish we had.”, Dale adds.
 Al was the president of the Arkansas Broadcaster’s Association for two terms.
 “He was such a cool guy.
 He just exuded coolness.”, Heath says.

-The radio station had broadcasted a number of live performances from the club.
-Two in particular were Sonny Burgess and The Pacers, and Billy Lee Riley.
+The now abandoned radio station had broadcasted a number of live performances from the club.
+Two, in particular, were Sonny Burgess and The Pacers, and Billy Lee Riley.
 Both artists are deceased.
-With this information known, it is undeniable that the KNBY KOKR radio station had a role in the growth of Rock & Roll, and music in general.
+With this information known, it is undeniable that the KNBY KOKR radio station had a role in the growth of Rock & Roll and music in general.

-The station’s antenna is about 5 yards behind the building and has a fence around it.
+The station’s antenna is about 5 yards behind the abandoned radio station and has a fence around it.
 The grass within the fence has grown up about four to five feet.
-Multiple guy-lines for the tower are slacked and laying on the ground.
+Multiple guy lines for the tower are slacked and laying on the ground.
 Whether that be from corrosion and rust or a snapped line, is unknown.

-Every window is boarded up with 2 inch thick wood panels which are bolted and screwed in place.
+Every window is boarded up with 2-inch thick wood panels which are bolted and screwed in place.
 The steel doors on the front are chained up and blocked from the inside.
 The small windows on the doors are shattered.
 The glass block windows are surprisingly not broken or stolen.
-The exterior is in phenomenal shape for a seventy two year old building.
+The exterior is in phenomenal shape for a seventy-two-year-old now abandoned radio station.
 The inside is another story.

 The FCC reports the licenses for KOKR and KNBY being renewed as of February of 2020.
 While KNBY is off-air, the call sign is still being kept up with on the legal side of things.
-The group had attempted to broadcast in Searcy, but did not succeed.
-They moved back to Newport and purchasing their current building.
+The group had attempted to broadcast in Searcy but did not succeed.
+They moved back to Newport and purchased their current building.

 What was once the go-to for all of your news and sports highlights in the Newport area, is now just an after thought.
 We turn our radios on in our cars every day, but never sit and think to ourselves, “How did we get here?”
 The station’s history is vivid, but forgotten by improvements of technology and a slow dying of a port-town.

-We forget that sometimes, buildings mean more to some than just a place of work.
+We forget that sometimes, buildings, like abandoned radio stations, mean more to some than just a place of work.
 When talking with former employees, they all get emotional going through the memories.
 “Overall, we had some really good times.”, Grant Carey says.
 Grant adds about his time there, “It got me a lot of valuable experience, one of the best friends that I have.
 I grew a lot during that time.”